wibnudixon/wibnudixon/README.md

   ![Execution Focus](https://img.shields.io/badge/Execution%20Focus-065F46?style=flat-square&logo=target&logoColor=white)

 ---

-If you’d like to understand the impact of my work and assess my experience, let’s have a coffee chat or a meeting.

 I’m comfortable being the least experienced person in the room, I still find ways to add value through discipline, learning speed, and consistent execution.